Babar Azam Reflects On His ODI Career As He Prepares For His 100th Match - UrduPoint

 When Pakistan and New Zealand will walk out for their final meeting of the five-match ODI series at the National Bank Stadium on Sunday afternoon, Babar, the fastest batter to 5,000 runs, will complete the century of matches in the format.

-Ahead of the landmark match, the 28-year-old exquisite stroke-maker, spoke to the PCB Digital at the team hotel in Karachi on his ODI journey.
-His interview makes the 46th edition of the PCB Podcast a special one and is available here for viewing and free downloading for editorial purposes only.
+Ahead of the landmark match, the 28-year-old exquisite stroke-maker, spoke to the PCB Digital on Saturday on his ODI journey.

 Over the years, Babar has become synonymous to discipline, solid technique, consistency and level-headedness, and the right-handed batter revealed this is because of the sheer hard work he has put in since his first exposure to official cricket at the under-15 regional level.